-George Theophilus Walker (born 27 June 1922 in Washington, D.C.) is an African-American composer of West-Indian-American descent.
 Walker was first exposed to music at the age of five when he began to play the piano.
-He was admitted to the Oberlin Conservatory at 14 and received his doctorate from the Eastman School of Music.
+He was admitted to the Oberlin Conservatory at 14.
+He also took artist diplomas in piano and composition from the Curtis Institute of Music, becoming the distinguished conservatory's first Black graduate in 1945.His doctorate from the Eastman School of Music came in 1951.
 Walker studied composition with Rosario Scalero who also taught Samuel Barber and Gian-Carlo Menotti.

 His awards include the Harvey Gaul Prize, MacDowell Colony, Yaddo and Bennington Composer Conference Fellowships, two Guggenheim Fellowships, two Rockefeller Fellowships, a Fromm Foundation commission, two Koussevitsky Awards, an American Academy of Arts and Letters Award, a Mary Flagler Cary Charitable Trust Award, the Mason Gross Memorial Award, numerous grants from the Research Councils of Smith College, The University of Colorado, Rutgers University, the National Endowment for the Arts, and the New Jersey Council on the Arts.
 He has received two Alumni Awards from the Eastman School of Music, the University Medal from the University of Rochester (1996), honorary doctorate degrees from Lafayette College (1982), Oberlin College (1983), Montclair State University, Bloomfield College, Curtis Institute of Music (1996) and Spelman College (2001).